Faith (Stevie Wonder song)

-"Faith" is a song by American singer Stevie Wonder featuring fellow American singer Ariana Grande.
+"Faith" is a song by American singer Stevie Wonder featuring fellow American singer-songwriter Ariana Grande.
 It serves as the lead single from the soundtrack of the 2016 musical-animated film Sing.
 The song was written by Francis Farewell Starlite and producers Ryan Tedder and Benny Blanco.
 The single was released on November 4, 2016.

 Background

 The song was announced to be the first single from Sing: Original Motion Picture Soundtrack, with Wonder contributing lead vocals and featuring Ariana Grande.
 The song was nominated for Best Original Song at the 74th Golden Globe Awards.
 The music video was released in December 2016.

-The music video for the song features Wonder singing at the piano and Grande singing as she walks on a sidewalk, alongside animated graffiti populated by characters from the Sing movie.
-The video was directed by Alan Bibby.
+The video for the song, directed by Alan Bibby, features Wonder at the piano and Grande singing, while walking on a pavement and accompanied by characters from the Sing movie.